Jain (Deemed-to-be University)

-Jain University research scholar Deepti Swamy shares her thoughts on the Peter Drucker Challenge
+Jain (Deemed-to-be University) research scholar Deepti Swamy shares her thoughts on the Peter Drucker Challenge

-Deepti Swamy is doing her research in psychology at Jain University
+Deepti Swamy is doing her research in psychology at Jain (Deemed-to-be University)

 How did you come to know about the Peter Drucker essay writing challenge?